Do you need IEC health insurance?

 IRCC has committed to giving at least five days of notice before each country’s and category’s final rounds of invitations, which will mark the closure of that pool for the season.

-You can research the requirements and ensure that you have the appropriate documents and information ready at hand.
+You can research the requirements and ensure that you have the appropriate documents and information ready at hand and apply as soon as the program opens.
 External agencies cannot guarantee you a place and will charge you to fill out the forms.

 Visit our International Experience Canada section for our full range of articles.